By Stewart Gandolf

 [First of an article in two parts.]

-Across the board, reputation is an ever-present ingredient in health care marketing.
+Across the board, medical reputation management is an ever-present ingredient in healthcare marketing.

 Informed and empowered consumer/patients do their homework, researching symptoms, medical conditions and hospitals.
 From branding to public relations (and everything in between), a physician’s reputation is a key component and influence factor.

 And as many as 8 out of ten people will look online for information about individual doctors.
 And all of that happens long before they make an appointment…and what they find—positive, negative, neutral or nothing at all—influences their decision to call or not to call.

 Perception is the reality: Who you are online is who you are to most people.